ggeerraarrdd/eevveerryyddaayy/README.md

     If you need to modify your project settings after initialization:

-    * The upcoming feature will support configuration updates through `evvery_update.ipynb`.
+    * The upcoming feature will support configuration updates through `every_update.ipynb`.
     * This will allow you to change project settings without starting from scratch.
     * Currently, some settings like Index Table structure can only be set during initialization.